VikrantParmar/laravel-jwt-api-crudX/README.md

 - `fr` for French
 - `de` for German

-### Notes:
+> [!NOTE]
-- Include additional setup instructions if you use third-party services (e.g., mail providers or APIs).
+> Include additional setup instructions if you use third-party services (e.g., mail providers or APIs).
-- Multi-Language for only api reponse msg like success and error.
+> Multi-Language for only api reponse msg like success and error.

 ### 🌎 Contact
 For questions, feedback, or collaboration inquiries, please contact:

 Name: Vikrant Parmar
 Email: vikrant.parmar91@gmail.com